 - Face (e.g. upper lip and chin)

-You are required to shave the areas to be treated one day prior to the actual treatment.
-Also you should avoid Waxing or applying hair removal lotions during this pre-treatment phase or in-between two treatment sessions.
+The doctor asks to shave the areas to be treated one day prior to the actual treatment.
+Also, you should avoid Waxing or applying hair removal lotions during this pre-treatment phase or in-between two treatment sessions.

 What to Expect

-You can expect to see a delay in hair regrowth in the treated area after 1st session of the procedure.
-After Two to eight weeks, you may begin to notice an increase in hair growth in the treated area.
-The hair growth in this case are, in fact, lifeless and simply being cast out by your body.
+You can expect to see a delay in hair regrowth in the treated area after the 1st session of the procedure.
+Two to eight weeks, you may begin to notice an increase in hair growth in the treated area.
+The hair growth, in this case, is, in fact, lifeless and simply being cast out by your body.
 These hairs in different areas will grow at different rates, and some hairs might be in a resting cycle while others might be in their growth phase.

-The Hair colour and skin type are parameters which influences the success of laser hair removal/reduction to some extent.
-The basic principle is that the pigment of the hair, but not skin, should absorb the light.
+The Hair colour and skin type are parameters that influence the success of laser hair removal/reduction to some extent.
+The basic principle is that the pigment of the hair, but not the skin, should absorb the light.
 The laser should only damage the hair follicle while avoiding damage to the skin.
-Therefore, a contrast between hair and skin colour — dark hair and light skin — usually results in the good outcomes.
+Therefore, a contrast between hair and skin colour — dark hair and light skin — usually results in good outcomes.
 Sadly, if you have grey, red, blond, and white hairs, laser hair removal/reduction is less effective because those hairs don’t absorb light well.

 Before the procedure, you will receive detailed written instructions about your post-treatment care, including information about: